Humayra-Hayern/Project-3-Social-Media-App/README.md

 # Sociodora
-A social media app that allows users to create posts and interact with other users' posts.
+Attempted to build a MERN full stack social media application where users can create posts and interact with other users' posts.

 ## Technologies used: